Type 2 Diabetes

 So where does this fat come from?

-In the last several thousand years man has adopted a high carbohydrate diet and have thus gone from primarily fat burning to glucose burning.
+In the last several thousand years man has adopted a high carbohydrate diet.
+Excess highly processed, high glycemic carbohydrates such as bread, pasta, cakes, etc., flood the system and have to be dealt with by the liver which converts them to fat.
+We have thus gone from primarily fat burning to glucose burning.
 The excess glucose in our diet is converted to long-chain saturated fat (the sticky fat) by the liver in a process called De Novo Lipogenesis (Udo Erasmus - 'Fat the Heals, Fat that Kills').
 The fat is stored in the liver and muscle cells.
 Eventually all the fat that is produced from the excess glucose completely fills the cell and prevents glucose from being able to enter.
 The glucose thus accumulates in the blood, and so the pancreas has to produce more insulin in an effort to deal with the increasing blood glucose.

 This is a viscous cycle.
 Since the glucose has not been able to enter the cells, the satiety signal won't have been sent to our brain.
 We thus still have the desire to eat.
 The liver, trying to deal with all the extra glucose converts some to fat and is further pushed into cells.
 This further prevents glucose from entering the cells and thus requires more insulin to be produced.